cjiang18/stochastic-delay-differential-equation/README.tex.md

 Now, implementing the integration scheme we can find $V(t)$, and estimate the Lyapunov Spectrum by choosing a large positive t .

 # 5. Invariant Measure
 The invariant measure could be understood as a (probability) distribution of particles in the dynamical system when time tends to infinity.
-Two me
+Two methods are used to cross-validate the calculation of the invariant measure.
 ## 5.1 Ulam's Method
+The Ulam's method uses Markov Chain.
 ## 5.2 Birkhoff's Theorem